ministryofjustice/hmpps-manage-supervisions/doc/adr/0007-identify-service-users-by-crn.md

 ## Consequences

 Some service users known to HMPPS may not have a CRN.
 However, we understand that any service user on probation will have a CRN.
 If that is incorrect, we will need to either state that we do not support SUs without a CRN, or extend our URN scheme to include alternative identifiers.
-For instance, it may be necessary to use NOMS numbers instead, producing URNs like `urn:justice:ndelius:noms:{nomsNumber}`.
-Or, to refer to data owned by a hypothetical future "Single Offender View" service, we may use a URN like `urn:justice:sov:crn:{crn}`.
+For instance, it may be necessary to use NOMS numbers instead, producing URNs like `urn:justice:communityapi:offender:noms:{nomsNumber}`.
+Or, to refer to data owned by a hypothetical future "Single Offender View" service, we may use a URN like `urn:justice:sov:offender:crn:{crn}`.

 This decision should be revisited when a HMPPS-wide unique identifier approach for service users is adopted.
 If the approach is incompatible with this decision, we should refactor and change our approach to match.